-I felt so embarrassed and ashamed that I turned to food for comfort and gained even more weight.
+I felt so embarrassed and ashamed that I turned to food for comfort, and gained even more weight.
 It came at a time when I was being badly bullied at school as well, so it was all just too much.
-I couldn’t see how I would ever change things.
+I couldn’t see how I could ever change things.

-I felt desperate and tried everything, from slimming shakes to cutting out entire food groups.
+I felt desperate and tried everything to slim down, from slimming shakes to cutting out entire food groups.

 Diets never worked because they were too restrictive and I just couldn’t stick to them – and I never learnt anything about healthy eating or how to change my lifestyle.

-When a Slimming World leaflet dropped on to our doormat, it looked quite different to everything I’d tried before, and when I found out about Free2Go (Slimming World’s specially devised eating plan for young people, which focuses on making healthy lifestyle changes with the whole family), Mum and I figured that we’d give it a go.
-I was worried about joining a group though, I thought I’d be judged for being overweight at such a young age and that nobody would take me seriously.
+Then a Slimming World leaflet dropped on to our doormat.
+It looked quite different to everything I’d tried before, and when I found out about Free2Go (Slimming World’s specially devised eating plan for young people, which focuses on making healthy lifestyle changes with the whole family), Mum and I figured that we’d give it a go.
+I was worried about joining a group, though/ I thought I’d be judged for being overweight at such a young age and nobody would take me seriously.
 I couldn’t have been more wrong – I’ve made friends for life at my Slimming World group and was made to feel so welcome!

-I always associated losing weight with not eating anything – so it came as a bit of a surprise when I realised I could still eat quite a lot while losing weight!
+I’d always associated losing weight with not eating anything, so it came as a bit of a surprise when I realised I could still eat quite a lot!

-My whole family were really supportive and enjoyed the same meals as me and Mum – family favourites like spaghetti bolognese and home-made curry were still on the menu, so it made it easy for everyone to get on board.
-It helped me to learn about food and cooking, too – I’m quite the chef now!
+My family was really supportive and enjoyed the same meals as me and Mum – favourites like spaghetti bolognese and home-made curry were still on the menu, which made it easy for everyone to get on board.
+It helped me to learn about food and cooking, too.
+I’m quite the chef now!

-When I was bigger, I would be out of breath all the time and my feet used to hurt.
-I feel like a new person now – I go to the gym four times a week, I run at the weekends with my brother, and I love it – something I never thought I’d be able to say.
+When I was bigger, I’d be out of breath all the time and my feet used to hurt.
+Now I go to the gym four times a week, I run at the weekends with my brother, and I love it – something I never thought I’d say.

-I love clothes shopping these days, but it used to be an awful experience.
+I really enjoy clothes shopping these days, but it used to be an awful experience.
 I was so down on myself because of my size and I’d end up just buying whatever I could find in a size 24.
 Now I’m free of that, I experiment with different styles and swap clothes with my friends.
-I have things in a size eight, which still blows my mind a bit!
+I have things in a size 8, which still blows my mind a bit!

 My group has been the best support system throughout my journey, they’re like a second family.
-I’ve had weeks when there was an unexpected gain or I felt like giving up, and they’d build me back up and make me determined to smash the next week.
+I’ve had weeks when there was an unexpected gain or I felt like quitting, and they’d build me back up and make me determined to smash the next week.

 Although we can’t be together in person at the moment, I love seeing my Consultant and fellow members in my virtual group – it really helps to keep me motivated and on track.